ethereum-attestation-service/eas-docs-site/docs/tutorials/create-a-schema.md

 ---

 # Create a Schema
+A schema is a way of organizing data.
 Schemas are the building blocks to all attestations.
 They establish the rules and conditions you want to attest with.
+You can create schemas about anything, and they are completely customizable.
+This means that you can choose preexisting schemas that meet your needs or compose new ones with more fields or different naming conventions.

 :::tip Tip
 Double check the [Schemas](https://easscan.com/schemas) on the EAS Explorer to see if there is already a Schema for your attestation need.
 :::

 ## Schema Fields ✔️
 Schemas follow the **Solidity ABI** for acceptable types.
 Below is a list of current elementary types: